junglestory/elasticsearch-spark-java/README.md

 # elasticsearch-spark-java
-This is a sample for Elasticsearch client with [spark java](http://sparkjava.com).
+This application is a sample for Elasticsearch client with [Spark Java](http://sparkjava.com) and [Freemaker](http://freemarker.org), Bootstrap.

 ## Features
 * MultiMatchQuery